 How will my child be included in activities outside the classroom including school trips?

-Following the Equality Act 2010, all of our children have equal access to lunchtime and after school clubs which develop engagement with the wider curriculum.
+All of our children have equal access to lunchtime and after school clubs which develop engagement with the wider curriculum as stated in the Equality Act 2010.
 Where necessary, we make accommodations and adaptations to meet the physical and learning needs of our children.
 Class trips, including residentials, are part of our curriculum and we aim for all children to benefit from them.
 No child is excluded from a trip because of SEND, disability or medical needs.